HNC Construction Technology

 Our Careers & Employability service is there to help you make decisions and plan the next steps towards a bright future.
 From finding work or further study to working out your interests, skills and aspirations, they can provide you with the expert information, advice and guidance you need.

-A career as a construction manager can lead to many rewarding experiences, not least due to the fact that no two construction projects are the same, and that construction managers are likely to spend as much time on-site as they are at their desks.
-Opportunities exist within the construction industry in many varied contexts, from ‘new-build’ developments to heritage and refurbishment projects of all scales and types.
+Opportunities for construction technologists exist within the construction industry in many varied contexts, from ‘new-build’ developments to heritage and refurbishment projects of all scales and types – developing a career as a construction technologist can therefore lead to many rewarding experiences, not least due to the fact that no two construction projects are the same, and that construction technologists are likely to spend as much time on-site as they are at their desks.
+These circumstances mean that a career in construction technology can often be challenging, particularly rewarding, but never routine.

-The HNC Construction Technology qualification will provide a sound basis upon which to further-develop a career in the professional and technical aspects of managing construction projects in a range of contexts.
-Those who successfully complete the programme will be able to continue to establish themselves as construction managers, assistant construction managers, building inspectors, building surveyors and building technologists.
+The HNC Construction Technology qualification will therefore provide a sound basis upon which to develop a career in the technical aspects of construction projects in a range of contexts.
+Students who have already successfully completed the programme continue to establish themselves as technical designers, building inspectors, building surveyors and diverse other building technologists, not least because of the experience and understanding gained whilst following the HNC Construction Technology programme at Wrexham Glyndwr University.

 Fees & funding